JamesBrill/react-speech-recognition/docs/POLYFILLS.md

 ## Usage recommendations
 * Call this as early as possible to minimise periods where fallback content, which you should render while the polyfill is loading, is rendered
 * Use your own `loadingSpeechRecognition` state rather than `browserSupportsSpeechRecognition` to decide when to render fallback content when Speech Recognition is not available.
 This is because on Chrome, `browserSupportsSpeechRecognition` will return `true` - as a result, your speech recognition component will appear briefly with the Google Speech Recognition engine and then with the polyfill engine, potentially causing a janky user experience.
 Some example code using the loading state approach can be found below
-* After `setSpeechRecognitionClient` has been called, `browserSupportsSpeechRecognition` will always be `true`.
+* After `applyPolyfill` has been called, `browserSupportsSpeechRecognition` will always be `true`.
 The polyfill itself may not work on all browsers - it's worth having a further fallback to cover that case.
 Polyfills will usually require WebRTC support in the browser, so it's worth checking that `window.navigator.mediaDevices.getUserMedia` is present
 * Do not rely on polyfills being perfect implementations of the Speech Recognition specification - make sure you have tested them in different browsers and are aware of their individual limitations

 # Polyfill libraries